Peoria Riverfront Museum: Description

 The museum's collections include fine art (paintings, sculptures, works on paper), decorative art (furniture, ceramics, metal, glass, textiles), folk art (paintings, sculptures, graphics, decorative arts, etc.), ethnographic art (Native American, African, Oceanic, Asian), natural science artifacts (rocks and minerals, insects, shells), and historic artifacts including a Duryea Motor Wagon Company car, theater and opera posters, and square dancing items.
 The museum also owns a significant collection of folk art wildfowl decoy carvings.

-The world's third largest scale model of the solar system is centered on the museum, which has a 46 feet diameter representation of the Sun.
+The world's third largest scale model of the Solar System is centered on the museum, which has a 46 feet diameter representation of the Sun.
 A 5 inch model of the Earth is 0.94 miles away and Neptune is 28 miles away.
 The full model includes 5 dwarf planets and a number of comets around the globe.
+An 1873 civic clock, originally built for the third Peoria County Courthouse, keeps time for the Museum.

 The museum building is adjacent to the historic Rock Island Depot and Freight House.

 Development

+The LEED-Gold certified building was completed by architect Dewberry and Williams Brothers Construction.
 The Peoria Riverfront Museum opened on October 20, 2012 as a successor to the Lakeview Museum of Arts and Sciences, which had been founded by private citizens in 1965 as the Lakeview Center and whose building was then given to and maintained by the Peoria Park District while its operations remained entirely private.
 Lakeview Museum was located in the north central suburban Lakeview Park in Peoria.
 It was also home to more than 50 member clubs, hobby groups, and organizations who formed an independent arts and sciences council whose members had helped start the museum.

 Lakeview Museum officials led the campaign for the new museum, and its collections, trustees and staff formed the foundation of the Peoria Riverfront Museum operation when it opened.
 The Peoria Riverfront Museum was funded by private contributions with support from donated land by the city of Peoria and support for the building by a tax referendum approved by voters of Peoria County.
 The operations are supported by donations and earned revenue while the building and grounds are owned by Peoria County and leased to the museum by public-private partnership agreement.
 Key to the agreement was the enactment by local voters of a supplemental sales tax.
 An admission fee is charged to museum nonmembers.
-The museum has had more than 1.1 million visitors since its opening.
+The museum has had averaged about 150,000 visitor experiences annually since its opening, and since the pandemic shutdown in 2020, averaged 30,000 digital engagements weekly.